-In this course students will select an area of interest and specialization in advance drafting work to reinforce skills and knowledge gained during the first year or a new area that was not covered in the regular program course offerings.
-Projects will be selected with the approval of instructor.
+In this course students will select an area of interest and specialize in advanced drafting work to reinforce skills and knowledge gained during the first year or a new area that was not covered in the regular program course offerings.
+Projects will be selected with approval of instructor.
 A contract will be written on required work.
-This course will be taught in a state-of-the-art facility featuring the latest release of SolidWorks.
-(Prerequisites: CAD 1039, CAD 2323, CAD 2324, CAD 2358, CAD 2460 or instructor is permission).
+All CAD courses will be taught in a state-of-the-art facility featuring the latest release of SolidWorks.
+(Prerequisites: Second year CAD student).
 (2 C/0 lect, 2 lab).